meistro2k/byd-car-predelivery/seal.md

-# BYD Seal Car Inspection Checklist
+# BYD Seal Car Pre-Delivery Checklist

 This checklist is designed to help you thoroughly inspect your BYD Seal car prior to taking delivery.